Skip to Content

 Unlike most national retailers we are not owned by any manufacturer, this means we can offer the full choice of all makes and models of hearing aids

-I struggle to figure out where sounds are coming from
+I have trouble figuring out where sounds are coming from

 Do I have hearing loss?